Semantics for eXtra large Banks

 FIBO and OMG Commons

 The Financial Industry Business Ontology (FIBO) defines the sets of things that are of interest in financial business applications and the ways that those things can relate to one another.
-In this way, FIBO can give meaning to any data (e.g., spreadsheets, relational databases, XML documents) that describe the business of finance. https://edmcouncil.org/financial-industry-business-ontology/
+In this way, FIBO can give meaning to any data (e.g., spreadsheets, relational databases, XML documents) that describes the business of finance. https://edmcouncil.org/financial-industry-business-ontology/

 The Commons Ontology Library provides a set of small ontologies designed to provide a useful set of modeling constructs that are reusable in different modeling and data deployment environments with minimal commitments.